Nano-enabled Energy Conversion, Storage

 specific heat and thermal diffusivity for bulk materials.
 Figure 3(a) shows the

-using a thermo-analytical technique which measures energy directly and allows
+technique which measures energy directly and allows precise measurements of

-precise measurements of heat capacity.
-Figure 3(b) shows the Laser System for
+heat capacity.
+Figure 3(b) shows the Laser System for measuring thermal

 Figure